 - Air out the remodeled space for several weeks afterward.

 Wear protective clothing if it's a DIY project.
+And if possible, avoid living in the space while renovations are underway.

 A real, live tree can make the holidays merry and bright -- unless it triggers your allergies.
 Live trees come from the great outdoors, where allergens like fertilizer, pollen, and mold build up on them.
 Wash your tree’s branches thoroughly with water and let it dry before bringing it inside.
-Then, don’t keep the tree in your home for more than a week.
+Then, don’t keep it in your home for more than a week.
 If all else fails, switch to an artificial tree.
 Just make sure it’s clean and dust-free when you take it out of storage.